Kilichundan Mampazham

-Synopsis
+Plot

-Moidukutty Haji returns to his village after marrying a third time.
-His new wife Amina is young and beautiful.
-His other two wives are really unhappy to see this, but they have no other choice other than to accept it.
-Amina was in love in with Abdu.
-Abdu and Usman come to the village and they come to Moidukutty Haji's house to sell bangles.
+Moidukutty Haji returns to his village after marrying for third time.
+His new wife Aamina is young and beautiful.
+His other two wives Fathima and Maimuna are really unhappy to see this, but they have no other choice other than to accept it.
+Aamina was in love in with Abdu.
+Abdu and Usman enters the village and comes to Moidukutty Haji's house to sell bangles.

-Abdu sees Amina and tries various tricks in order to get into Moidukutty Haji's house, but Moidukutty Haji drives them away.
-When Abdu was in Gulf, Amina's wicked father secretly stole all letters sent by Abdu by bribing the postman.
-Amina's marriage took place without her acceptance.
-Abdu with some help from his friends makes secret moves to get Amina back.
+Abdu sees Aamina and tries various tricks in order to get into Moidukutty Haji's house, but Moidukutty Haji drives them away.
+When Abdu was in Gulf, Aamina's wicked father secretly stole all letters sent by Abdu by bribing the postman.
+Aamina's marriage took place without her acceptance.
+Abdu with some help from his friends makes secret moves to get Aamina back.
 The events that are going to happen from here makes the plot of the story.